chtenb/fate/README.md

 Todo
 ====
 SHORT TERM
-- Navigation mode.
-- Add textview creation to randomized userinterface.
+- Add CLI interface for batch processing.
+Only allowing key input here is fine for now.
+  - Things like completion need to be disabled for this to speed up starting fate
+- Integrate TextTransformation in place of Operation.
     - Implement insert mode preview as concealments.
     - Distinguish between concealment inside and outside selections.
 The epsilon that replaces empty intervals in tfate should be defined as a concealment.
 This changes how often and when the concealment is computed.
 I.e. it is not possible to insert characters now, ony substitutions are supported.
+- Fix interval mapping.
+- Add textview creation to randomized userinterface.
 - Clipboard should be shared among documents to make it possible to copy paste across.
 - Implement repeat
   - Record input of user
   - next_document should also be recorded: this just makes repeat more powerful
   - Be able to save these macros, and be able to construct macros via literal input.
     This makes it easy to record a macro and use it for bulk editing
-- Allow fate to be used for bulk file editing according to some given script
-  - Things like completion need to be disabled for this to speed up starting fate
 - Rename UserInterfaceProxy to FakeUserInterface.
 - Create a check_types precondition.

 MIDDLE TERM
+- Navigation mode.
 - Make it easily possible to integrate fate into other text editors.
 - Make fate save a recovery file on crash to prevent dataloss.
 - Create an options namespace.